Shadow in the Cloud: Reception

-Nick Allen of RogerEbert.com wrote that Shadow in the Cloud was "a sincere but silly mash-up of WWII dogfights, gremlin chaos, and feminism in action", and gave it 2.5 out of 4 stars.
+Nick Allen of RogerEbert.com wrote that Shadow in the Cloud was "a sincere but silly mash-up of WWII dogfights, gremlin chaos, and feminism in action", and gave it two and a half out of four stars.

+The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.

 Awards and honours

 Shadow in the Cloud received a Grolsch People's Choice Award for Director Roseanne Liang in the "Midnight Madness" session in the 2020 Toronto International Film Festival.
 Liang also won the "Director to Watch" award at the 2021 Palm Springs International Film Festival.